 We can see this idolatry of earth worship in Exodus when God sent the ten plagues on Egypt.
 The Egyptians worshiped all aspects of nature: the sun, moon, stars, the Nile River; frogs, fish, plants—you name it, they revered it.
 So, with the plagues that destroyed the river, the crops, animals, the weather pattern, God deliberately undermined and demolished these false earth deities for all to see.

 The earth is the vehicle by which God provides for us.
 While it’s prudent to take care of the earth, you certainly shouldn’t place it on a level above humans and definitely shouldn’t venerate it or worship it.
 What the creation account poetically communicates is that the physical creation is good precisely because the material creation points to the spiritual reality (the image of God) much like a sign points to an ultimate destination.
 But, no one should honor and worship the sign more than where that sign points to.
 Would it make sense for people to worship a sign that says “God This Way” over and above worshiping God?
 When the icon (the sign) is placed above the Divine image, the icon then becomes an idol – a false god.

 What is also concerning is that the pagan concept of animal veneration was on display in the synod.
-A bizarre poster in the church Santa Maria in Transpontina displayed a picture of an indigenous woman breast-feeding an animal with the caption reading “we are all connected.”
+A rather creepy poster in the church Santa Maria in Transpontina displayed a picture of an indigenous woman breast-feeding an animal with the caption reading “we are all connected.”
 The message behind the picture is a subtle way to blur the distinction that man is above the animals.
 Rather, now animals are at the same level as humans, or in a strange sense animals have a higher value than humans.
-This backwards mentality of animals above humans remains a constant teaching in our culture.
+This backwards mentality of animals elevated above humans remains a constant teaching in our culture.
 Isn’t it strange that we are not allowed to destroy baby birds in their eggs but we can kill human babies in the womb?